 Cost Estimator by Size

 The size of your yard dictates how much space your landscape designers and installers have to work with.
-More yard means more softscaping (plants such as shrubs and flowers) and hardscaping (inorganic features like pavers or lighting).
+More yard means more softscaping (plants such as shrubs and flowers) and hardscaping (inorganic features like lighting or pavers).

-To have a pro landscaper work on your project, whatever it entails, you can expect to spend $5 to $24 per square foot you want landscaped.
+To have a pro landscaper work on your project, whatever it entails, landscaping prices range from $5 to $24 per square foot.
 Using these numbers, you can figure out your estimated budget.

 If you only want simple softscaping, multiply your project’s square footage by $5 to represent the lower end of the typical range.
 For something more involved, such as a man-made pond or full-on outdoor kitchen, multiply by the high end of $24.

-Most homeowners’ needs will fall somewhere in the middle, so you might be best off using the average cost of $15 per square foot.
+Most homeowners’ needs will fall somewhere in the middle, so you might be best off using the average landscaping cost per square foot of $15.
 Remember, when estimating your budget, you don’t have to consider the entire yard, only the areas where you want new landscaping.

 Keep in mind that pro landscapers don’t actually charge by the square foot.
 Your bill will reflect your specific design choices and the challenges that your yard presents.
-However, estimating cost per square foot can be a useful method for anticipating your budget.
+However, estimating a landscaping cost per acre or per square foot can be a useful method for anticipating your budget.

 Common Landscape Installation Services